Home » Marriage Help » Importance of Emotional Intimacy in Relationship

 Emotional intimacy plays one of the biggest roles in relationships.
-It is essential to creating a strong bond between partners.
-This type of closeness allows the exchange of support and vulnerability.
+It is essential to create a strong emotional bond between partners.
+This type of deeper level of closeness and emotional intimacy allows the exchange of many forms of energy, support, and vulnerability.

-When two people are emotionally close, they are able to share their deepest feelings and fears with each other.
-This builds a strong emotional connection.
+When two people are emotionally close, they are able to share their deepest feelings, emotions deepest thoughts and fears, thoughts and fears with each other.
+This builds a strong emotional connection and a deeper level of intimacy.

 Strong connection